 Carr's politics go through three stages:

-Carr's other detectives are less interesting.
+Carr's other series detectives are less interesting.
 Henri Bencolin is largely an apprentice character, although The Lost Gallows is a major Carr novel and "The Shadow of the Goat" an inventive short story.
 Bencolin is a professional policeman, and he indicates how Carr's sleuths tend to be professionals, rather than amateurs.
 Dr. Fell is a true amateur detective, but Merrivale is a British Government official with ties to Intelligence, and other Carr sleuths include Scotland Yard figures and barristers.
 These men tend to have colorful, eccentric personalities, of the kind often associated with amateur Great Detectives, and are far from the colorless officials favored by Freeman Wills Crofts and his followers.

 Barrister-sleuth Patrick Butler's two novels Below Suspicion (1949) and Patrick Butler for the Defence (1956) are among Carr's worst books.